 If you are a veteran in the SME sector, are running a very successful business or just feel you have something to offer a budding entrepreneur, you may consider becoming a mentor.
 Let's look at the characteristics of a good business mentor.
+Mentorship is all about giving back and contributing to the growth of someone who may be where you were as a would-be business mogul.
 Use your experience and expertise to help other small business owners

 Successful organisations learn from their experiences, be it good or bad.
 Getting it right the first time is not always the outcome, although it is the ultimate intended outcome.
 This article touches on how to run your small business efficiently.